lonhattan007/my-latex-templates/HCMUT-report/README.md

 ## Conventions

-- All `Tex` files should starts with the 2 magic comments
+- All `Tex` files should start with the 2 magic comments

     ```tex
     %!
 Compiler = lualatex --shell-escape